jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-34.md

 When the new method of proceeding multiplied and perpetuated the suits; when

-The art of eluding the very justest demands was refined when=
+The art of eluding the very justest demands was refined when:
 - the parties at law knew how to fly only in order to be followed
 - actions proved destructive, and pleas easy
 - the arguments were lost in whole volumes of writings
 - the kingdom was filled with members of the law, who were strangers to justice; when knavery found encouragement from mean practitioners, though discountenanced by the law; then it was necessary to deter litigious people by the fear of costs.

-They were obliged to pay costs for=
+They were obliged to pay costs for:
 - the judgment
 - the means used to elude it.